We advise clients on tax law in the UK and, where relevant, other jurisdictions.

 We strictly adhere to PCRT guidelines, particularly its fundamental principles: integrity, objectivity, professional competence and due care, confidentiality and professional behaviours.

-4 In line with our purpose of building a vibrant economy, our clients are not advised to enter into arrangements that evade tax or that rely on an inability of any taxing authorities to collect tax.
+4 Our clients are not advised to enter into arrangements that evade tax or that rely on an inability of any taxing authorities to collect tax.

 We do not advise clients on tax arrangements which seek to evade tax, contain a dishonest intention not to pay the tax lawfully due or possess the elements of tax fraud.
 We are engaged with HMRC, professional bodies and other stakeholders to curb these sort of behaviours, benefitting society as a result.